'Tip Of The Iceberg' — 1 In 16 Women Reports First Sexual Experience As Rape

 "I do believe that this is an issue that urgently needs to be addressed," Hawk adds.
 "Because every week, thousands of women are experiencing rape as their first sexual experience."

-"It's an important wake-up call that this [kind of experience] can be associated with adverse health outcomes relatively early in life," says Dr. Alison Huang, an associate professor of medicine at the University of California San Francisco, who co-authored the commentary with Gibson.
+"It's an important wake-up call that this [kind of experience] can be associated with adverse health outcomes relatively early in life," says Huang.
 "It poses a lot of questions about what happens to women later in life.
 It's very possible that the negative effects of forced sexual initiation may persist or show more in time."

-Health problems associated with prior sexual trauma isn't on "the radar of clinicians," Huang adds.
+Health problems associated with prior sexual trauma aren't on "the radar of clinicians," Huang adds.
 The findings suggest that clinicians should be screening women for sexual violence and asking them about their first sexual experience, she says.

 "It's important to understand that these are extremely personal and sensitive questions and that they need to be asked in an extremely sensitive way," Hawks says.